 (4) if appointed, will act in the missing person's best interests7.

-For the purposes of determining whether the proposed guardian is suitable to act as the guardian of property or financial affairs, the court must, among other things, have
+For the purposes of determining whether the proposed guardian is suitable to act as the guardian of property or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.